-Attractions near Odda
+Attractions near Trolltunga

 Trolltunga is an adventure to be savoured.
 Because it is an all-day hike, we strongly recommend a two-night stay nearby.
 You need an early morning start, and afterward you will surely want to celebrate the shared experience with your fellow travellers.

-Likewise our region is not to be rushed.
-Amazing sights and natural attractions await you.
+Likewise, our region is not to be rushed.
+Amazing sights and natural attractions await you!

-Already in the 19th century, Odda was one of Norway’s prime tourist destinations.
+As early as the 19th century, Odda was one of Norway’s prime tourist destinations.
 As steamships from afar sailed along the Hardangerfjord, passengers stood on deck marvelling at flowering fruit trees beneath snow-topped mountains and dazzling glaciers, mirrored in an emerald fjord.
 Horse-drawn carriages brought the travellers to stunning waterfalls and panoramic viewpoints.